mitotic/Qwheel/README.md

-# SpinWheel
+# Qwheel

 ## Description

-This is a front-end implementation of a spinning "prize wheel" image (+sound) to select a name from a list, based upon [jQuery Roulette Wheel](https://github.com/JavoByte/rouletteWheel).
+Question Wheel (Qwheel) is a front-end implementation of a spinning "prize wheel" image (+sound) to select a name from a list, based upon [jQuery Roulette Wheel](https://github.com/JavoByte/rouletteWheel).
 This can be used to randomly select students in a classroom to answer questions (with or without replacement of names).